syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Schedule-Modes.md

 ## Rounding off timescale (schedule) start date

-You can able to round off the schedule start date in a project by using the [`TimescaleStartDateMode`](/api/js/ejgantt#members:scheduleheadersettings-timescalestartdatemode) property.
+You can able to round off the schedule start date in a project by using the `TimescaleStartDateMode` property.
 It is possible to set the following values to the property,

-* auto
+* Auto
-* month
+* Month
-* week
+* Week
-* year
+* Year

 The value `Auto`, automatically calculates the schedule header depending on the datasource values, whereas the other enumeration values rounds off the schedule header accordingly.
-For Instance, in year schedule if you set [`TimescaleStartDateMode`](/api/js/ejgantt#members:scheduleheadersettings-timescalestartdatemode) as `Month` then the schedule header will start from the immediate month of the schedule instead of starting from beginning of the year.
+For Instance, in year schedule if you set `TimescaleStartDateMode` as `Month` then the schedule header will start from the immediate month of the schedule instead of starting from beginning of the year.

 {% highlight CSHTML %}